 Mice were euthanized by CO2.
 Brains were subsequently harvested and hypothalami were immediately isolated and stored in liquid nitrogen.
-At a later time point, RNA was isolated by RNeasy Lipid Tissue Mini Kit (Qiagen, Hilden, Germany).
-After reverse transcription (QuantiTech reverse transcription kit, Qiagen, Hilden, Germany), gene expression was analyzed by real-time PCR (ABI Taqman 7900, Life technologies GmbH, Darmstadt, Germany) using the company's reaction system and probes.
+At a later time point, RNA was isolated by RNeasy lipid tissue mini kit (Qiagen, Hilden, Germany).
+After reverse transcription (QuantiTech reverse transcription kit; Qiagen), gene expression was analyzed by real-time PCR (ABI TaqMan 7900; Life Technologies GmbH, Darmstadt, Germany) using the company's reaction system and probes.

-Cell Culture
+Cell culture

-Hypothalami were isolated from 2-d-old male C57/BL/6J mice and triturated in MEM (Life Technologies, Darmstadt, Germany) containing 1% penicillin-streptomycin, 10% fetal calf serum (FCS; Life Technologies) and 5.5 mM glucose.
+Hypothalami were isolated from 2-day-old male C57/BL/6J mice and triturated in MEM (Life Technologies GmbH) containing 1% penicillin-streptomycin, 10% FCS (Life Technologies GmbH), and 5.5 mM glucose.
 Astrocyte isolation was performed as described previously (19).
-The cell suspension was centrifuged for 7 min at 1000 rpm and the pellet was re-suspended and seeded in a 175-cm cell culture flask.
-Cells were incubated at 37°C and 5% CO2 for 9 d with a regular medium change every 3 d.
+The cell suspension was centrifuged for 7 min at 194 g and the pellet was resuspended and seeded in a 175 cm cell culture flask.
+Cells were incubated at 37°C and 5% CO2 for 9 days with a regular medium change every 3 days.
 Prior to detachment, the flasks were placed in a 37°C shaking incubator at 280 rpm overnight.
 The cells were then washed and incubated for 2 min at 37°C with a 0.05% trypsin/EDTA solution (Biochrom AG, Berlin, Germany).
-Tripsinization was blocked with MEM + 10% FCS + 1% antibiotics.
-After centrifugation for 5 min at 1000 rpm, supernatant was discharged and the cell pellet was re-suspended in MEM + 10% FCS + 1% antibiotics and seeded in the XF24 plate with 80,000 cells per well (Seahorse Bioscience, North Billerica, MA, USA).
+Trypsinization was blocked with MEM + 10% FCS + 1% antibiotics.
+After centrifugation for 5 min at 194 g, supernatant was discharged and the cell pellet was resuspended in MEM + 10% FCS + 1% antibiotics and seeded in the XF24 plate with 80,000 cells per well (Seahorse Bioscience, North Billerica, MA).